 - Standard.
 Scripted input that kicks off a specific diagnostic (or just an

 $SPLUNK_HOME/etc/directory) and cleans old copies to prevent filling up the file system.
-See Generate a diagnostic file in the Splunk Troubleshooting manual.
+See Generate a diagnostic file.

 - Intermediate.
 Scripted input that checks into a source control system, such as Git.

 - Advanced.
-A custom solution using source control that provides managed restoration.
+A custom solution using source control, or CI/CD pipelines, for managed restoration.